 Suggestions or recommendations for change from the student's Examination Committee will then be incorporated into the document.
 Providing the student passes the examination and all thesis revisions are complete, the student should have the members of the Examining Committee affix their signatures on a minimum of three original Certificates of Committee Approval for thesis or two copies of the Departmental M.S.
 Project Approval form for non thesis projects.
 Once the committee's input has been incorporated, and they have signed off on the document, the following needs to be done.
 For Plan A students, one copy of the thesis, the Departmental Format Approval form, and the Certificates of Committee Approval should be given to the Graduate Coordinator for departmental format approval, as required by the Graduate College.
 Those materials should then be submitted to the NRES Student Services Center.
 For Plan B students, one copy of the project and the Departmental M.S.
 Project Approval forms must be deposited at the Student Services Center.
-At this time, the student will also be required to schedule an exit interview with the department head and pick up a copy of the NRES Graduate Student Exit Survey, which will be turned in at the interview.
+At this time, the student will also be required to complete and return the NRES Graduate Student Exit Survey.